gexijin/openPay/README.md

 Fork this repository first.
 Make changes.
 After testing, you can submit changes by creating Pull Requests to merge into the **Main branch**.
 The code at the **Deployed** branch are tested and deployed to the website.

 # Bugs and ideas for improvements
-File bug reports at the Issues tab.
-Also document any ideas for improvement.
-If you solve the issue, please close the issue.
+File bug reports at the [Issues tab](https://github.com/gexijin/openPay/issues).
+You can also write down any ideas for improvement.
+If you solve an issue, mark it so by closing the issue.

 # Code Structure
 Main files for the Shiny App: